Innocent Blood (film): Critical reception

 The film received mixed reviews from critics.
 On Rotten Tomatoes, it holds a 36% score based on 25 reviews, with an average rating of 4.9/10.
 The site's consensus reads, "Awkward tonal shifts and a sluggish pace plague Innocent Blood -- a horror comedy with anemic scares and laughs".

 Roger Ebert gave the film 2 out of 4 stars and said the film misses opportunities to fully explore the notion of vampire-gangsters and is muddled in its execution.
 Ebert said "It looks great, with its film noir streets and its vampires who steam and disintegrate at the touch of sunlight (Don Rickles, as Loggia's lawyer, meets a particularly gruesome end)…But such cuteness doesn't make up for the lack of a clear idea of what the movie is about", and "it's all effect and no emotion."
 He noted Parillaud's Marie "is an interesting character, and some of her scenes with LaPaglia have a certain poignance as a result.
 But she's real enough, dimensional enough, to be more at home in one of Anne Rice's vampire stories, instead of in this uneasy anthology of genres and styles."

-In a positive review for the Los Angeles Times, Kevin Thomas wrote Landis and Wolk "take real risks in that 'Innocent Blood' must always be as funny as they are grisly or they quickly become a turnoff.
+In a positive review for the Los Angeles Times, Kevin Thomas wrote Landis and Wolk "take real risks in that Innocent Blood must always be as funny as they are grisly or they quickly become a turnoff.
 Fortunately, they’re able to turn the lavish display of blood and guts, devilishly concocted by special makeup effects maestro Steve Johnson, into cathartic laughter".
-He also said Loggia is given "a legitimate opportunity to tear loose and grandstand gloriously, infusing the entire film with an exhilarating comic energy."
+He also said Robert Loggia is given "a legitimate opportunity to tear loose and grandstand gloriously, infusing the entire film with an exhilarating comic energy."

 Kathleen Maher of The Austin Chronicle criticized the film's length and said, "It loses steam and coherence about midway through, leaving us rooting for it but doomed to disappointment.
 Combining comedy, horror, romance and chase scenes, Innocent Blood finally begins to collapse in on itself but not before we've had more than a few good laughs and a frightened yelp or two."